 You do not have to tell anyone about your decision to go to therapy.
 However, if you decide to open up to anyone about it, you may inspire them to take care of their mental health as well.
 By being open about your experience, you normalize the act of going to therapy and reduce the stigma of mental health issues.
 You never know who will find the courage they need to get care all because you talked about your experience.

-If you’re ready to experience all the benefits of therapy–expected and unexpected–be sure to contact Florida Behavioral Health.
+If you’re ready to experience all the benefits of therapy–expected and unexpected–be sure to contact LifeStance Health.
 Our licensed therapists specialize in a variety of areas.
 Find the provider who is right for you.